Editing Lisp Code with Emacs

 Structured editing is a way of editing source code which attempts, as much as is possible, to keep the source code consistently valid.
 This means, among other things, that the inserting of an open parenthesis should insert the closing one as well (similarly for ").

 Taylor R. Campbell (Riastradh on #lisp) has written a package of lisp editing code called paredit.
-The rest of this page uses functions defined in that package.

 Start with paredit-open-list it inserts both the open and the closing parenthesis and then leaves the cursor between the two (unless we're in a comment or string, in which case it inserts a lone ( character).
 After filling in the LISP form, use the paredit-close-list command which moves past the closing parenthesis and reindents the line.
 Here's my setup: